-Our planned itinerary was to spend the night at a hotel called La Maison de Famille. however, a couple of days before we arrived I received an email from the hostess.
-She had a family emergency and needed to fly to her husband who was in Houston.
+Our planned itinerary was to spend the night at a hotel called La Maison de Famille. however, two days before we arrived I received an email from the hostess.
+She had a family emergency and needed to fly to her husband, who was in Houston.
 She said she had made arrangements for us with a friend who also runs a hotel.

-Biking there proved to be a challenge for Kathrin, or more specifically her bike.
+Biking there proved to be a challenge for Kathrin, or more specifically, her bike.
 It ran out of battery power a kilometer before we reached the hotel.
-Today’s ride was a bit hillier than yesterday, but it didn’t seem bad enough to drain her battery.
-What was noticable was the complete lack of scenery.
+Today’s ride was hillier than yesterday, but it didn’t seem bad enough to drain her battery.
+What was noticeable was the complete lack of scenery.
 This leg was just empty kilometers of roads through empty fields and occasionally a farm.
 In any case, she had a challenging ride the last kilometer on this long, hot ride.

 Sunset at the river

 I had scouted a photo location during our tour of the castle so I knew where to go.
 Fortunately, the route was easily accessible and I found a suitable location for my photos.
 It was just a matter of waiting for the sun to set.
 While waiting for the golden hour I hunted for and found, a geocache.
 After about a 45-minute wait golden hour arrived and I started shooting.

 Satisfied that I had captured the best the evening had to offer I packed up and rode back to the hotel, where Kathrin was already fast asleep.
 As I laid my head down on the pillow I had no idea what surprises were in store for me in the morning…

 You can see more of my pictures from this trip on my Flickr page.